 Visitors should note that bathing in the pool is at their own risk, as the water, fed by natural trickles from the mountainside forming one of its walls, is lukewarm at best.
 Still, Seljavallalaug’s unique charm and tranquil setting make it a memorable detour for those exploring the region.

-Many visitors pay a little too close attention to the strange green shade the pool water often takes, a result of the algae that grows on the pool’s sides and bottoms.
+Many visitors pay a little too close attention to the strange green shade the pool water often takes.
+This is caused by the algae that grow on the pool’s sides and bottoms.

 Visitors are required to take all trash with them from the site and leave nothing behind.
-There are no showers or bathrooms on-site, but a small house where visitors can seek shelter to change clothes, and that as well is up to visitors to leave neat and tidy.
+There are no showers or bathrooms on-site.
+However, there is a small house where visitors can seek shelter and change clothes.
+That's also up to visitors to leave neat and tidy.

 Getting there requires you to take a left turn off the Ring Road onto Road 242 until you come to a parking lot.
-From the parking lot, there's an additional 15-20 minute unpaved walk to reach the pool.
+From the parking lot, it's a 15–20 minute walk along an unpaved path to reach the pool.

 - See also: Best Swimming Pools in Iceland.